William Missouri Downs: Life and career

-He then moved to Los Angeles and earned an MFA in screenwriting from UCLA.
+Downs then moved to Los Angeles and earned an MFA in screenwriting from UCLA.
 While a student at UCLA film school, he won numerous screenwriting awards, including the Jack Nicholson prize.

-In Hollywood, he worked as a script secretary on NBC's Moonlighting and studied sitcom writing at the Warner Brothers Sitcom Writing Workshop.
-He was a staff writer on NBC's My Two Dads, with writing credits on four episodes, under the pen name Bill Streib.
-As Streib, he was also credited with writing one episode each for the NBC shows Amen and Fresh Prince Of Bel Air.
+In Hollywood, Downs worked as a script secretary on NBC's Moonlighting and studied sitcom writing at the Warner Brothers Sitcom Writing Workshop.
+He was a staff writer on NBC's My Two Dads, with writing credits on four episodes, he was also credited with writing episodes for the NBC shows Amen and Fresh Prince Of Bel Air.
 In addition, he sold a movie to Ron Howard's Imagine Entertainment and optioned another to Filmways.
 He worked with Jim Parsons to develop a TV pilot that was optioned by Hollywood producer Meryl Poster.

 Downs has written numerous plays, several of which have won awards.
 These include: The Exit Interview (which premiered at the Orlando Shakespeare), winner of a rolling premiere from the National New Play Network (NNPN); Women Playing Hamlet (which premiered at the Unicorn Theatre in Missouri), winner of a rolling premiere from NNPN; Mad Gravity, a finalist for Eugene O'Neill Award and winner of the Reva Shiner Comedy Award, premiering at the Bloomington Playwrights Project; Cockeyed winner of The Greenhouse Festival of New Plays; and Seagulls in a Cherry Tree, winner of the Larry Corse Prize for Playwriting.

-There have been over 250 productions of his plays, including productions at the Orlando Shakespeare Theatre, the InterAct Theatre in Philadelphia, the San Diego Rep, the Berkeley Repertory Theatre, the Salt Lake City Acting Company, the Actors Theatre of Charlotte, the Jewish Theatre of Toronto, the Bloomington Playwright's Project, the Detroit Rep, and the New York City Fringe Festival.
+There have been over 350 productions of his plays, including productions at the Orlando Shakespeare Theatre, the InterAct Theatre in Philadelphia, the San Diego Rep, the Berkeley Repertory Theatre, the Salt Lake City Acting Company, the Actors Theatre of Charlotte, the Jewish Theatre of Toronto, the Bloomington Playwright's Project, the Detroit Rep, and the New York City Fringe Festival.